md-naim-hassan-saykat/bapil/reports/BAPIL_White_Paper_v1.md

 * Public awareness programs.
 * International cooperation.

-Developing local expertise can contribute to long-term national resilience.
+Developing local expertise can contribute to long-term national resilience [35, 36, 73, 76, 77, 80].

-### Responsible Security Governance
+## Responsible Security Governance

-Cybersecurity initiatives should be guided by principles that balance security objectives with broader societal considerations.
+Cybersecurity initiatives should be guided by principles that balance security objectives with broader societal considerations [5, 6, 7, 14, 15].

 Key principles include: